• Home

 A city of history

-In the end, France did win to a certain degree because no Canadian city is more French than Quebec City, the capital city of Quebec province.
-And there might be no better place to travel to in Canada.
-With an artistic flair, excellent cycling trails, festivals, fine restaurants and heritage architecture, this city of 500,000 has a lot to offer.
-To help you plan your trip here are some of the top things to do in Quebec City.
+With its artistic flair, excellent cycling trails, festivals, fine restaurants and heritage architecture, this city of 500,000 has a lot to offer.
+Here is an itinerary that includes the top things to do in Quebec City.

 Plains of Abraham, top sights in Quebec City